rheiland/xml2jupyter/paper/paper.md

 Our ultimate goal is to generate a fully functional GUI for PhysiCell users. xml2jupyter provides one important piece of this - dynamically generating widgets for custom user parameters for a model.
-With other Python modules that provide additional components (tabs) of the GUI, common to all PhysiCell models, a user can configure, run, and visualize output from a simulation.
+By adding additional Python modules to provide additional components (tabs) of the GUI that are common to all PhysiCell models, a user can configure, run, and visualize output from a simulation.
 <!-- (we currently assume the user will run the simulation from a shell window).  -->
 Two tabs that provide
 visualization of output files are shown below with results from the *biorobots* simulation.
-Note that some of the required modules are not available in the Python standard library, e.g., Matplotlib [@Hunter:2007] and SciPy.
+Note that some of the required modules are not available in the Python standard library, e.g., Matplotlib [@Hunter:2007] and SciPy [@scipy].
 We provide instructions for
 installing these additional dependencies in the repository README.